zippoobbiz/zippoobbiz.github.io/source/_posts/Cloud-Dataflow.md

 ### Access Control
  The Cloud Dataflow Worker role (roles/dataflow.worker) provides the permissions (dataflow.workItems.lease, dataflow.workItems.update, and dataflow.workItems.sendMessage) necessary for a Compute Engine service account to execute work units for a Cloud Dataflow pipeline.
 It should typically only be assigned to such an account, and only includes the ability to request and update work from the Cloud Dataflow service.

+### PCollection
+It seems the PCollection is immutable?
+Not sure, encountered an exception while playting with the code